Make learning their ABC’s fun for your preschoolers and kindergarteners this summer with this Picnic Alphabet Sensory Bin!

 - Small Manipulatives

-To get this alphabet identification activity ready for your pre-readers, click on the button below and fill out the form.
+To get this alphabet identification activity ready for your pre-readers, fill out the form at the bottom of this page.

 After receiving the email with the printables, download and print the cards on white card stock and the recording sheet on copy paper.